 Bank transfer is the easiest way to ensure that 100% of what you give goes to us, as we don't have to pay any fees to process a bank transfer.
 But we realise that credit/debit card donations are convenient and so we provide that option for individuals.
 If you are donating a larger amount, please consider using bank transfer to help us minimise the payment fees.

 Our online card donations are securely processed by either Square or SumUp.
-Both Square and SumUp are leading providers of online payment services and they take care of securing all transactions in line with the Payment Card Industry Data Security Standard for us.
-When you donate through them, we do not get access to any of your card details as you enter these directly into their site after we have redirected you to them to complete the payment.
+Both Square and SumUp are leading providers of online payment services and they take care of securing all transactions in line with the Payment Card Industry Data Security Standard (PCI DSS) for us.
+When you donate through them, we do not get access to any of your card details as these are sent directly to their servers over a secure connection.

-Square and SumUp both accept all major credit/debit cards including Visa, Mastercard and American Express, and you can use Apple Pay or Google Pay if you are using a device that supports it.
+Square and SumUp both accept all major credit/debit cards including Visa, Mastercard and American Express.

 (In some cases, we might pay a higher fee to process AmEx, so Visa and Mastercard are preferred).

-No. JustGiving, Crowdfunder and similar websites are run as commercial businesses and tend to operate in one of two ways - either they charge the charity high fees, or they cheekily ask donors for an extortionate "tip" (sometimes around 20% of the donation!) from which they make their profits (JustGiving reported profits of over £29 million in 2023).
-In either case this means less of what the donor pays ends up going to the charity.
+JustGiving, Crowdfunder, GoFundMe and similar sites are run as commercial for-profit businesses.
+Mostly they say they don't charge charities fees, but they cheekily ask donors for an extortionate "tip" (sometimes up to 20% of the donation!) from which they make huge profits (JustGiving reported profits of over £29 million in 2023).
+This means less of what the donor pays ends up going to the charity.

-In order to keep our costs down, we built our own straightforward donation website (one of our trustees is a software engineer!) and we partner with Square and SumUp to process the payments.
-Square and SumUp do charge us a fee to process card payments, which is relatively low, though if you want to avoid this entirely, you can donate to us by bank transfer instead.
+To keep our costs down, we built our own straightforward donation website (one of our trustees is a software engineer!) which is hosted for us for free by Microsoft, and we use Square or SumUp to process the payments.
+Square and SumUp charge us relatively low fees to process card payments, but if you want to avoid this entirely and ensure we get 100% of your donation, you can donate to us by bank transfer instead.
+(Actually, if you make a Gift Aid declaration too, we'll get 125% of your donation!)

 If you would like to fundraise for us and have your own sponsorship page similar to JustGiving, we may be able to set this up - please email support@goitstock.org.uk and we can look into this for you.